 \subsection{Spectrum of Lyapunov exponents}

-Lyapunov exponents (LEs) are essential diagnostic tool for stability of attractors and presence of deterministic chaos in dynamical systems.\!\!
-They quantify the average exponential rates of divergence (or convergence) of neighboring orbits in phase space \cite{Skokos_Gottwald_Laskar_2016}.\!\!
+Lyapunov exponents (LEs) are an essential diagnostic tool for the stability of attractors and the presence of deterministic chaos in dynamical systems.
+They quantify the average exponential rates of divergence (or convergence) of neighboring orbits in phase space \cite{Skokos_Gottwald_Laskar_2016}.
 An ordered set of LEs $\{ \lambda_{1}, \lambda_{2}, ..., \lambda_{n} \}$ forms the spectrum, where the cardinality of the set $n$ matches the number of system's degrees of freedom.
 If the system has at least one positive LE the system is chaotic, and if we order the spectrum $\lambda_{1} \geq \lambda_{2} \geq ... \geq \lambda_{n}$ the maximal (largest) Lyapunov exponent is then $\lambda_{\rm max} = \lambda_{1}$.
-Moreover, if multiple exponent are positive, the dynamics are designated as \textit{hyperchaotic} \cite{Rossler_1979,Matsumoto_Chua_Kobayashi_1986}.
-To compute the LE spectrum we employ the algorithm from \cite{Wolf_Swift_Swinney_Vastano_1985}, first proposed in \cite{Benettin_Galgani_Giorgilli_Strelcyn_1980,Shimada_Nagashima_1979}.
-This particular algorithm was shown to be sufficiently accurate in computation of the LEs and the associated eigenvectors for multitude of systems, both conservative and dissipative \cite{Ramasubramanian_Sriram_2000}.
+Moreover, if multiple exponents are positive, the dynamics are designated as \textit{hyperchaotic} \cite{Rossler_1979,Matsumoto_Chua_Kobayashi_1986}.

 To numerically estimate the exponents a set of linearized equations with perturbed initial conditions is solved.
-If $u_{i} (t)$ are the particle trajectories, the perturbed trajectories $\delta u_{i} (t)$ are determined by the Jacobian matrix as where $t' < t$ and defines the initial time.
-If we denote $\sigma_{1} (t,t') \ge \sigma_{2} (t,t') ... \ge \sigma_{N} (t,t') > 0$ as the ordered set of singular decomposition values of the Jacobian matrix $J_{i,j} (t,t')$, the finite-time LEs are defined as
+If $u_{i} (t)$ are the particle trajectories, the perturbed trajectories $\delta u_{i} (t)$ are determined by the successive application, at each time step, of the linear propagators $J_{i,j}$ (the Jacobian) to the initial perturbed positions $\delta u_{i} (0)$ as